openlegend/core-rules/core/SRD.md

 ## Invoking Banes and Boons

-To invoke a bane, you must succeed at an appropriate attribute roll using one of your target’s defense scores as the Challenge Rating, as indicated in the bane description.
-Additionally, whenever you successfully make an attack that deals 10 or more damage to a target, you may apply one bane of a Power Level less than or equal to the attribute you used for the attack.
+To invoke a bane, the primary method is to succeed at an appropriate attribute roll using one of your target’s defense scores as the Challenge Rating, as indicated in the bane description.
+An alternate method of invoking a bane is to make a successful attack that exceeds the target's defense by 10 or more.
+When this happens, you may apply one bane of a Power Level less than or equal to the attribute you used for the attack.
 In order to apply a bane, your attack roll must equal or exceed the appropriate defense for that bane.
 If your attack targeted multiple foes, you may apply the bane to each qualifying target.
+While targets may be effected by multiple banes, you may not *stack* banes; A target cannot be inflicted with a bane it is currently suffering from, unless specified in the bane's effect (*e.g.* *Fatigued*).

 To invoke a boon, you must succeed at an appropriate attribute roll with a Challenge Rating determined by the boon’s Power Level.
 The CR equals 10 + 2 x Power Level.
 If a boon can be invoked at multiple Power Levels, you decide which Power Level to invoke at after making your action roll.